 Within a few years, Ermoupolis became the first port in the country with intense artistic and cultural movement.
 For many decades it was the center of trade for all of Greece and the coasts of Central Asia.
 At the same time, there was intense industrial development.
 The first Greek iron ship was built in Ermoupolis and the first branch of the National Bank was opened.

-All this economic prosperity led to the creation of the cosmopolitan ambiance the city carries to this day.
-Greek and international architects, craftsmen, muralists, and painters contributed to the city becoming an architectural treasure.
-The City Hall, the church of Agios Nikolaos, the Apollo Theater, and the mansions in the Vaporia district, are some of the brightest examples of the city’s architectural allure.
+All this economic prosperity led to the creation of the cosmopolitan ambiance the town carries to this day.
+Local and international architects, craftsmen, muralists, and painters contributed to the city becoming an architectural treasure.
+The Ermoupolis City Hall, the church of Agios Nikolaos, the Apollo Theater, and the mansions in the Vaporia district, are some of the brightest examples of the city’s architectural allure.

 From the end of the 19th century, when the Isthmus of Corinth was constructed, Ermoupolis lost its old glamor and power.
 Nevertheless, the city continues to be one of the most important administrative and commercial centers of southern Aegean.